 These figures are from the 2016 cost/benefit analysis and the technical annex and are in 2011 pounds.
 Actual costs in today's pounds will be 20% higher.

-Less than a third of the savings will be made directly by consumers.
-And only for those who engage with the energy saving opportunities.
+Less than a third of the savings will be made directly by consumers, and only by those who engage with the energy saving opportunities.
 Nearly 70% of the savings will go to the industry.
 The hope is, of course, that suppliers, generators, and transmitters of electricity and gas will pass some of those savings on.
 They may.
 But some of their savings - on debt management and prepayment meters for example - will come at a direct cost to the customers affected though they may be passed on to others.
 The savings from carbon reduction and air quality improvements will not be felt directly in the pocket by consumers.

 So while the customers will pay for the £11 billion cost of the smart meter programme through their bills, the savings of £5.4 billion will be felt only by those who adjust their behaviour and and only some of the remaining £11.3 billion will be felt even if the industry passes on its own savings to customers in lower prices.
 It is not at all clear that the rather speculative carbon related and air quality savings will ever reach consumers' pockets.